dwarvesf/playground/Market report/2023-december.md

 tags:
   - labs
   - market-report
-title: Market Report Dec 2023
+title: Market Report December 2023
+short_title: December 2023
 date: 2023-12-29
 description: Here are some of the few trends we are seeing across the industry, in our projects, as well as our community.
 This market report isn't exhaustive, at least just yet, with certain trends not yet listed such as Blockchain, data management, DevEx, etc. We see a lot of promising trends and we hope that understanding what engineers and firms are becoming more passionate about that it will help us create a foundation of ideas and knowledge.
 authors: